Home

 • "But by the grace of God I am what I am: and his grace which was bestowed upon me was not in vain; but I laboured more abundantly than they all: yet not I, but the grace of God which was with me."

 How then are we standing before the so-called bema seat being judged for doing good things that we cannot 'honestly' take any credit for?
-Because Christ is the one who moved us to do that which we (in our sinful nature) would never do on our own?
+Because Christ is the one who moved us to do that which we (in our sinful body and nature) would never do on our own?
 He gave us the will to do good.
-There is none that seeks after God, there is none that doeth good, no not one (Romans 3:12).
+For there is none that seeks after God, there is none that doeth good, NO NOT ONE (Romans 3:12).
 We have to be moved of God to do good.
 That is how we find ourselves accomplishing good works after we are saved.
 But it is 'only' because the Spirit of God is now dwelling within us, making our body His habitation, His Holy temple, making us perfect in every good work that we do.
-What reward does a perfect man receive, and wow many rewards shall he lose for imperfection?
+What reward does a perfect man receive, and how many rewards shall he lose for imperfection?
 Obviously, a full reward with none lost.
 Each good man in Christ, shall receive a good man's reward.

 Ruth 2:12